Packet Capture Overview

 The following options are available for packet captures on WAN appliances or Teleworker gateways:

-- Output: Select how the capture should be displayed; view output or download .pcap.
+• Output: Select how the capture should be displayed; view output below or download .pcap.

-- Verbosity: Select the level of the packet capture (only available when viewing the output to the directly to Dashboard).
+• Verbosity: Select the level of the packet capture (only available when view output below is selected as the Output option).

 The WAN appliance/Teleworker gateway allows users to capture on multiple different interfaces.
 A capture on the site-to-site VPN interface will contain all Meraki site-to-site VPN traffic (it will not contain 3rd party VPN traffic).